Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 4. Industrial Cartilage Piercing

-An industrial piercing is two piercings done on the cartilage of your upper ear.
+An Industrial piercing is two piercings done on the cartilage of your upper ear.
 While positioning can vary, one piercing is usually in the cartilage closest to your head, and the other is in the middle of your outer ear cartilage.

 Industrial piercings are typically done with a bar, and the bar looks like it’s entering one side of your ear and coming out of the other.

-Does industrial piercing hurt?
-Some say an industrial piercing is the most painful type of ear piercing.
+Does Industrial piercing hurt?
+Some say an Industrial piercing is the most painful type of ear piercing.
 On a scale from 1-10, you may experience pain at around an 8 or 9.
 However, others report it's more like a 6 or a 7.

-While industrial piercings may seem limited when it comes to jewelry options, there are many different ways you can customize your look.
+While Industrial piercings may seem limited when it comes to jewelry options, there are many different ways you can customize your look.
 Consider different types of industrial jewelry and the right sizing for your ear.

-The most popular type of jewelry for an industrial piercing is an industrial bar.
+The most popular type of jewelry for an Industrial piercing is an Industrial bar.
 You can get a straight bar, a barbell with a zig-zag-like angle in it, or a barbell with a charm in the center.

-If your ear is oddly shaped, you may need to rely on your piercer to figure out what your industrial piercing options are.
+If your ear is oddly shaped, you may need to rely on your piercer to figure out what your Industrial piercing options are.
 It could be as simple as getting a longer or shorter piece of jewelry.

 Or, if you don’t have a defined ridge for the piercing to enter and exit your ear, this piercing may not be possible for you.